Catarina de San Juan: History

-What is known about the life of Catarina de San Juan is from published seventeenth-century texts.
-One is the funeral sermon, preached by Jesuit Francisco de Aguilera, and two are by her confessors, Jesuit Alonso Ramos, who wrote a three-volume life of Catarina, and a parish priest, José del Castillo Grajeda, who wrote hagiographies of her life, at the request of Diego Carrillo de Mendoza y Pimentel, Marquis of Gélves and Viceroy of New Spain.
-Ramos' three-volume life of Catarina is by one scholar's account the most lengthy published text during the colonial era.
+Everything that is known about the life of Catarina de San Juan is from a handful of texts published in the 17th century.
+One is a transcript of the sermon preached at her funeral by Jesuit Francisco de Aguilera, and two others were written by her confessors: Alonso Ramos, who wrote a three-volume life of Catarina, and a parish priest, José del Castillo Grajeda, who wrote hagiographies of her life at the request of Diego Carrillo de Mendoza y Pimentel, Marquis of Gélves and Viceroy of New Spain.
+Ramos's three-volume life of Catarina is by one scholar's account the lengthiest Spanish text to have been published during the colonial era.

-The account of her life is improbable and has been extensively studied by modern scholars not so much as text narrating history but as an example of the ways that colonial hagiographers constructed the text of a holy person's life (vida).
+These accounts of her life are likely exaggerated, however, and have been extensively studied by modern scholars not so much as texts narrating history but as an example of how colonial hagiographers constructed narratives of a holy person's life (vida).
+Nonetheless, they remain the only available contemporary sources regarding Catarina's life.

 According to these sources, a young Indian woman was brought from the Philippines by merchant ship to be the viceroy's personal servant.
-This girl, named Mirra, was kidnapped by Portuguese pirates and taken to Cochin (modern-day Kochi), in the south of India.
+This girl, named Mirra, had been kidnapped by Portuguese pirates and taken to Cochin (modern-day Kochi) in the south of India.
 There, she escaped her kidnappers and took refuge in a Jesuit mission, where she was baptized with the name Catarina de San Juan.
-Mirra was then delivered to Manila where she was purchased as a slave by a merchant who later took her to New Spain.
-But once they disembarked in the port of Acapulco, instead of delivering her to the Marquis, the merchant sold her as a slave to the Pueblan man Miguel de Sosa for ten times the price that the viceroy had promised for her.
+Mirra was then delivered to Manila, where she was purchased as a slave by a merchant who later took her to New Spain.
+But once they disembarked in the port of Acapulco, instead of delivering her to the Marquis, the merchant sold her as a slave to a Pueblan man, Miguel de Sosa, for ten times the price that the viceroy had promised for her.